The Duchy of Cornwall is oft spoken about by the media in relation to Prince Charles’ work, but what is it and why is it so important?

 Each time this happens, Prince Charles donates all of the money to the Duke of Cornwall’s Benevolent Fund; this was established in 1975 to benefit local communities in the South West.
-For example, following the devastation of the Foot and Mouth epidemic in 2001, Charles’ fund donated £100,000 to farmers affected.
-Other causes, such as conservation, education and community projects benefit from this fund.
+For example, following the devastation of the Foot and Mouth epidemic in 2001, this fund donated £100,000 to farmers affected.
+Other causes, such as conservation, education and community projects benefit from the money.

 You may not use a metal detector on Duchy land, and only on un-let beaches if you are a member of an approved metal detecting organisation.
 You must also apply for a license with the Duchy to search on their shores.